menu icon

 Why this recipe works

 Even though I'm not much of a beer drinker, I do know that stout beers pair extremely well with chocolate.
-The flavor of the stout really shines in this stout beer recipe - it's definitely not a subtle addition - but it definitely gives your standard brownies a unique and delicious twist!
+The flavor of the stout really adds to this stout beer recipe - it's a subtle addition, but it gives your standard brownies a unique and delicious twist!

 Ingredients and notes